raku-community-modules/Path-Map/README.md

     This class maps paths to handlers.
 The paths can contain variable path segments, which match against any incoming path segment, where the matching segments are saved as named variables for later retrieval.
-Simple validation may be added to any named segment in the form of a L<doc:Callable>.
+Simple validation may be added to any named segment in the form of a *Callable*

     Note that the handlers being mapped to can be any arbitrary data, not just strings as illustrated in the synopsis.